Being able to read the signs of a bad boss is extremely important for employees.

 The ideal boss has a moral framework within which he fully focuses on achievement.

 And to achieve at the highest level, as Ray Dalio says, you need to constantly search for the truth against the backdrop of reality.
 And that means that you need to put your ego aside.

-It’s a sign of a bad boss instead focusing on being right, having the last word and taking feedback personally.
+It’s a sign of a bad boss instead of focusing on being right, having the last word, and taking feedback personally.